hahey/ConfigAutomationMikrotik/README.md

 - add requirement installation in readme - sshpass iwlist etc.
 - readable usage document and motivation, usage limits (24 devices in parallel to 10 batches)
 - display full mac address and id pair
-- fix script for the WAP AC device using the mesh protocol
+- fix the mesh script so that it can connect from the webfig